krk2183/krk2183/README.md

 > I build systems that remain usable as they evolve.

 I operate under two identities to separate signal from noise:
-* **Kenan Kerimzade:** Public-facing milestones, long-term credibility, and business logic.
+* **Kanan Karimzada:** Public-facing milestones, long-term credibility, and business logic.
-* **KRK2183:** The engine room.
+* **KRK2183:** The development account.
 Experimental systems, tooling, and open-source contributions.

 ---